Xeronaus/Cedaruke/README.md

 I will also continue to update the mod status and provide information on mod parts that are currently in development or finished.

 In the meantime, you can just wait and do something else, or maybe contribute if you like.
-I won't rush because quality is important.
-You wouldn't want a house without walls, right?
+I won't rush because taking time to develop and polish gives better quality.
+Who wants a half made house anyways?